Located in Haifa, MadaTech, Israel’s National Museum of Science, Technology, and Space, is Israel’s largest science museum.

-Established in 1983, Madatech is housed in historic landmark buildings, located in the heart of a 7 acres green campus in mid-town Haifa.
-Also located on the campus are the northern garden, where the palm tree planted by Albert Einstein at 1923 still stands, the beautiful and historic Technion building, The Noble Energy Science Park is located at the campus yard and not far from it is the changing exhibitions building, the CinematriX and the large laboratory department at Madatech’s education wing.
+Established in 1983, MadaTech is housed in the historic landmark, "Technion building", located at the heart of a 7 acres green campus in mid-town Haifa.
+The campus also features the Northern Garden, where the palm tree planted by Albert Einstein in 1923 still stands.
+The Science Park is located on the campus yard and not far from it is the laboratory department of MadaTech’s education wing.

-At Madatech everyone can explore, experience, discover and learn through play and fun.
+At MadaTech everyone can explore, experience, discover and learn through play and fun.